ronghanghu/vit_10b_fsdp_example/README.md

   --version ${RUNTIME_VERSION}
 ```

-2. Install `timm` as a dependency (to create vision transformer layers) and clone this repository to all TPU VM nodes as follows.
+2. Install the nightly version of PyTorch/XLA and also `timm` as a dependency (to create vision transformer layers) and clone this repository to all TPU VM nodes as follows.

 ```bash
 TPU_NAME=rh-128-0  # change to your TPU name